All Episodes

 This starts at the bottom.

-So get acting in your community.
+So get active in your community.

 Get out there and vote.

-But we welcome them.
+But we'd welcome them.

-We're welcome.
+You're welcome.

-ICE.gov forward slash join.
+So it's ice.gov forward slash join.

-ICE.gov forward slash join.
+Ice.gov forward slash join.

 Tom Homan, you're a great patriot.